angelxuanchang/nlp-class/project.md

 * Proposal.
 Project proposal.
 20 marks (see the section on _Project Proposal_ for grading details)
 * Milestone.
 Description of progress and project plans.
 20 marks (see the section on _Project Milestone_ for grading details)
 * Work.
 Work done in the project.
 Results obtained.
-26 marks (see the section on _Grading of the Final Project Work_ for grading details)
+14 marks (see the section on _Grading of the Final Project Work_ for grading details)
 * Report.
 Description and analysis of what was done.
 26 marks (see the section on _Project Write-up_  for grading details)
 * Poster.
 Performance at the online poster session and presentation quality.
-20 marks (15 marks for poster video, and 5 marks poster interactive session)
+20 marks (for video and presentation)